 Join Our Mailing List

-The East Asian Music in the Contemporary World (EAMCW) Initiave is a creative-research initiative founded in 2025 by Hippocrates Cheng and fellow colleagues, in collaboration with North America–based musicians specializing in East Asian instruments and scholars focusing on East Asian music and its contemporary expressions.
+The East Asian Music in the Contemporary World (EAMCW) Initiave is a creative-research initiative founded in 2025 by Dr. Hippocrates Cheng and fellow colleagues, in collaboration with North America–based musicians specializing in East Asian instruments and scholars focusing on East Asian music and its contemporary expressions.

 This event is free, but registration is required.